oondeo/doodba-copier-template/docs/odoo-migration.md

 invoke migrate
 ```

-8. Read all logs and fix errors on database
+8. Read all logs from container and database container and fix errors on database.
+Copy
+   these fixes to a sql script and apply to original database after all process
 9. Launch migrate again
 10. Dump database to next step